Mookie Betts Preview, Player Props: Dodgers vs. Guardians

-In his last appearance, he had two hits (going 2-for-3 with a double) against the Guardians.
+In his most recent appearance, he strung together two hits (going 2-for-3 with a double) against the Guardians.

 Mookie Betts Game Info & Props vs. the Guardians